grafana/terraform-provider-grafana/website/docs/r/alert_notification.html.md

 * `type` - (Required) The type of the alert notification channel.
 * `is_default` - (Optional) Is this the default channel for all your alerts.
 * `settings` - (Optional) Additional settings, for full reference lookup [Grafana HTTP API documentation](http://docs.grafana.org/http_api/alerting).
+* `disable_resolve_message` - (Optional) When selected, this option disables the resolve message [OK] that is sent when the alerting state returns to false (default: false).
+* `send_reminder` - (Optional) If you want to send reminder alert.
+If this is in true, you must to specify a frequency. (default: false).
+* `frequency` - (Optional) When this option is checked additional notifications (reminders) will be sent for triggered alerts.
+You can specify how often reminders should be sent using number of seconds (s), minutes (m) or hours (h), for example 30s, 3m, 5m or 1h (default: "").

 **Note:** In `settings` the strings `"true"` and `"false"` are mapped to boolean `true` and `false` when sent to Grafana.